 Recall that branches result from the fact that as the shoot apical meristem elongates and produces embryonic leaves it also produces a potential branch, called a branch primordium or bud primordium in the ‘axil’ of each leaf, placed just above where the leaf attaches to the stem.
 A branch primordium is a replica of the shoot apex, an embryonic shoot capable of elongating and producing a shoot with leaves upon it.
 All that needs to happen to produce a branch is that the branch primordium be stimulated to start growing.
 Branch upon branch upon branch can be produced as each shoot in turn produces leaves that have branch shoots appear from their base.
 This does not happen in dandelion and in many other plants, both rosette and non-rosette.
 In such plants, growth occurs solely from the original shoot, although many of them will form branches if the original shoot apical meristem is removed.
 In dandelion, although branch primordia are produced, they are only activated to grow after being transformed into flower primodia (technically inflorescence primordia).
 Thus, when activated, they produce not a branch but a leafless dandelion ‘flower’ (technically it is an inflorescence, a cluster of flowers, not a single flower).
 This type of growth pattern is also seen in Aloe and a number of other rosette plants.

 Frequently one may see a cluster of dandelion plants together, which might appear like a group of branches.
-However, these are usually formed when the stem of a dandelion is broken off (usually as the result of someone trying to pull it up).
+However, these are usually formed when the root of a dandelion is broken off (usually as the result of someone trying to pull it up).
 The root that remains is stimulated to form new (adventitious) shoots.
 Often what happens is that multiple shoots are produced by a single root, forming in a cluster of stems.
 Each of them originated separately from the root tissue, so what you see is not a cluster of branches but instead a cluster of adventitious shoots.

 Often branches don’t look like branches